NoMore201/playmaker/README.md

 ## Description & Features

 Playmaker is a python3 apk manager with a web interface.
-The backend uses the python3 branch of googleplay-api, taken from [gplaycli](https://github.com/matlink/gplaycli) with a few fixes, together with WebTornado non-blocking web server.
-Frontend code uses BackboneJS as the JS framework, bootstrap and font-awesome.
+The backend uses an up-to-date version of [googleplay-api](https://github.com/NoMore201/googleplay-api) including a lot of improvements, WebTornado for its non-blocking behaviour, while the frontend is built with angularjs and the bootstrap CSS framework.

 Features:
-* Download/Update/Delete apks from google play store
+* Download apks from google play store to your collection.
+Update them or delete if they are not needed anymore.
 * A fdroid repository is setup on first launch.
-You can update manually, as you add apks to your collection
+You can update it manually, as you add/remove apks to your collection.
-* Fdroid and apk updates work in background, without blocking UI
+* Credentials you provide for first-time setup are encrypted using AES-256-CBC and sent to the server.
+* Thanks to the non-blocking UI, you can browse the collection or search for an app while the server is updating the fdroid repository.
-* Responsive UI
+* Responsive UI.

 <a name="usage"/>